danielhatton/leastsqtobayes/README.md

-To install and use `leastsqtobayes`, you will need a system on which Perl, Gnuplot (version 5.0 or higher), Octave, and GNU Make are installed; to explore fully the available test case (see the "testing" section below), you will also need the Maxima computer algebra system.
+To install and use `leastsqtobayes`, you will need a system on which Perl, Gnuplot (version 5.0 or higher), Octave, and GNU Make are installed; to explore fully the available test case (see the "testing" section below), you will also need the Maxima computer algebra system (Dautermann, 2017).

 # Installation